 The Cleveland Spine Institute offers comprehensive operative and non-operative management of spinal diseases and disorders of the cervical, thoracic, and lumbar spines.
-We treat disc herniations, spinal stenosis, spinal deformities, fractures, infections, tumors, and arthritis.
+We treat disc herniations, spinal stenosis, spinal deformities, fractures, infections, and arthritis.
 We also offer expertise in revision spinal surgery.
-With our “patient first” philosophy, we take care of one patient - one at a time!
+With our “Patient First” philosophy, we take care of one patient - one at a time!
 We will sit down with you and walk you through everything in detail, so you can understand in 'Plain English' what you're facing.
 Except for unique conditions, where operative therapy is still the standard of care as first-line treatment, nonoperative treatment pathways will always be explored along with other treatment pathways.

 Maximize Your Non-Operative Care 'First'!

 Surgery may be an option and sometimes it is the first and best option.
 Most spine conditions however can be treated successfully and long term without resorting to surgical treatment at all.
 We prescribe this treatment pathway for many patients treated in our practice.
 We work closely with other healthcare professional, such as Physical and Occupational Therapists, Pain Management Physicians, Physical Medicine and Rehabilitation Doctors, Occupational Health Physicians, Chiropractic Physicians, and Acupuncture Specialists to maximize your nonoperative care first.
 Our primary goal, in most cases, is to maximize nonoperative therapy before resorting to a surgical solutions.
 We want to help you achieve your goals and we will help walk you through the complex world of spine surgery.

-Spine Surgery Fellowships
+Adult Spine Surgery

-(Adult & Pediatric Spine Surgery)
+Adult & Pediatric Spine Surgery